infernojs/inferno/README.md

 - Component driven + one-way data flow archietecture
 - One of the fastest front-end frameworks for rendering UI in the DOM
 - React-like API, concepts and component lifecycle events
+- Partial synthetic event system, providing delegation to certain events for better performance
+- Inferno's `linkEvent` feature removes the need to use arrow functions or binding event callbacks (for delegated events)
-- Lightweight filesize of only 7kb
+- Lightweight filesize of only 8kb
 - Isomorphic rendering on both client and server with `inferno-server`
 - Highly modular with very little opinionation on how things should be done
 - Unlike React and Preact, Inferno has lifecycle events on functional components